jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 To implement DevSecOps is to shift security to the left.
 It is to integrate it into the technology development process before the first line of code appears.
-To adopt DevSecOps is to bring into the continuous integration and continuous deployment (CI/CD) pipelines security requirements and tests (largely automated), vulnerability prioritization and remediation, and judicious monitoring for risk prevention and cost savings.
+To adopt DevSecOps is to bring into the SDLC security requirements and tests, vulnerability prioritization and remediation, and judicious monitoring for risk prevention and cost savings.
 Unlike previous methodologies,